bhavnish97/Celebrity-Lookalike-Predictor/README.md

 # Celebrity-Lookalike-Predictor
-Model to predict which celebrity you look like.
+Deep Learning Model to predict which celebrity you look like.